viralp353/Belly_Button/README.md

 ## Background:

- Website is a partially completed module .For challenge,need  complete panel with  demographic information and now needs to visualize the bacterial data for each volunteer.
-Specifically, Anybody should be able to identify the top 10 bacterial species in their belly buttons.
-That way, if Improbable Beef identifies a species as a candidate to manufacture synthetic beef.
+ Website is a partially completed in the module .For challenge,need  complete panel with  demographic information and  needs to visualize the bacterial data for each volunteer.
+Specifically, Anybody should be able to identify the top 10 bacterial species in their belly button.

 ##  Objectives: